 Date enacted or revised:

 - Department heads are expected to perform all administrative duties if they are employed for the summer.
-Such an administrative workload shall be comprised of a twenty-hour workload per week.
+Administrative workload shall be comprised of a twenty-hour administrative responsibility per week.
 Office hours must be posted.

-- The employment of department heads in the summer takes precedence over members of the department; i.e., no other faculty member may be employed in the department if the department head is not teaching a full load and is receiving full pay unless special exceptions are approved.
+- The employment of department heads in the summer takes precedence over members of the department; i.e., no other faculty member may be employed in the department if the department head is not teaching a full load and is receiving full pay unless exceptions are approved for unique circumstances.

 - Low enrollment classes of less than ten for an undergraduate course and less than five for a graduate course and low enrollment classes taught for the convenience of graduating seniors do not count as part of the normal teaching load for department heads unless special exceptions are approved by both the Provost and the President of the University.
 Pay may be prorated for classes with less than minimal enrollment expectations.